 The suitcase was a favor box.
 Not just any favor box though.
 A one-of-a-kind digital favor box.
 Created to look like the real thing.
 Hand illustrated.
 Easy to assemble.
 Unique.
 Like us.

-For years, I had spent money we didn’t have on extra items others told me were “must haves” for the perfect party.
+For years, I had spent money we didn’t have on extra items others told me were “must-haves” for the perfect party.
 Never huge amounts of cash.
 A little here and a little there.
 However, it all added up and we found ourselves drowning in debt.
-Sufficating debt.
+Suffocating debt.
 I was embarrassed.
 I hadn’t listened to my own advice.
-As a result, we spent 5 years living with family in order to dig ourselves out of the mountain of must haves.
+As a result, we spent 5 years living with family in order to dig ourselves out of the mountain of must-haves.

-After reading an article by Liz Curtis Higgs, I realized you don’t need to be a phenomenal host or a skilled chef to entertain.
-Her insightful words reignited my passion for simplifying events after getting lost in all the little details others said and I believed were so important.
+After reading an article about true hospitality, I realized you don’t need to be a phenomenal host or a skilled chef to entertain.
+The author’s insightful words reignited my passion for simplifying events after getting lost in all the little details others said and I believed were so important.
 I discovered I needed to go back to the basics and refocus on our original mission—to help people create meaningful celebrations without breaking the bank.

 If this is your first time visiting, our blog is a work in progress.
-I’m a work in progress and you’re invited to join me as we learn how to simplifly and create meaningful celebrations.
-Our hope is that the Piggy Bank Parties blog will be your go-to resource for making CENTS (sense) of entertaining and you are always welcome at our table.
+I’m also a work in progress and you’re invited to join me as we learn together how to simplify and create meaningful celebrations.
+Our hope is that the Piggy Bank Parties blog will be your go-to resource for making CENTS (sense) of entertaining and you’re always welcome at our table.

 Our upcoming Fan Club newsletters will include exclusive downloads and discounts as well as a sneak peek at all the new goodies coming to our blog and shop.
 Join the Fan Club now!